 Don't want to go to prison

-If you have been in the crypto sphere for a long time, you should already know two things: You should never want to invest more money than you can afford to lose, and you will never want to read the words "Please have patience with me"; I don't want to go to prison ”, from the CEO of a large stock exchange - for example Paxful.
+If you've been in the crypto sphere for a while, you should already know two things: you should never want to invest more money than you can afford to lose, and you will never want to read the words "Please bear with me"; I don’t want to go to jail,” from the CEO of a major exchange – Paxful, for example.

-On April 6th, Ray Youssef, CEO and co-founder of Paxful, a P2P-Bitcoin exchange based in the USA, announced that he is working on a plan to provide the funds of the users back with his own money in order to comply with the law and avoid the sudden closure of his stock exchange.
+On April 6, Ray Youssef, CEO and co-founder of Paxful, a US-based P2P Bitcoin exchange, announced that he was working on a plan to refund users' funds with his own money in order to comply with the law and avoid getting into deeper legal trouble after the sudden closure of his exchange.

-The co -founder of Paxful said that he would take such a risk, otherwise the funds could "forget" and the users could never regain them.
-However, he asked the community for patience to carry out this task.
+The co-founder of Paxful explained that he takes such a risk because otherwise the funds could “go into oblivion” and users may never be able to recover them.
+However, he asked the community to be patient in carrying out this task.

-updated to frozen funds: I am now working clearly on a plan with the dish where * I * will make users out of my pocket.
-I am already in danger of being despised in court.
-I always put the user money in the first place.
-Please carry me.
-I don't want to go to prison but still swing!
+Updated on frozen funds: I am now clearly working on a plan with the court where *I* will make users entirely out of my pocket.
+I'm already in danger of being held in contempt of court.
+I always put user funds first.
+Please carry it with me.
+I don't want to go to jail 😓 but I still want to swing!

 Paxful and Youssef were sued by a former partner

-YOUSEF said in an interview that his problems were largely due to a legal dispute with Artur Schaback, another Paxful co-founder, who was dissatisfied with his departure from the company and accused Youssef of excluding him from internal processes.
+Youssef said in an interview that his problems stemmed largely from a legal dispute with Artur Schaback, another Paxful co-founder, who was unhappy with his departure from the company and accused Youssef of excluding him from internal operations and making fraudulent money transfers.

-"In mid -January my co -founder decided to sue the company and me.
-The legal dispute was really nasty and he scissaged our best people.
-My entire staff stepped down at the top level.
-I had no surgical staff."
+"In mid-January, my co-founder decided to sue the company and me.
+The litigation got really nasty and it alienated our best people.
+My entire top-level staff resigned.
+I had no operational staff."

-he added that Youssef's discharge was "like a kind of terrible divorce", since his former partner had been released more than two years ago for various reasons, including "incompetence and misconduct" because he had refused to take part in the internal studies of the company.
+He added that Youssef's dismissal was "like some kind of terrible divorce" as his former partner was fired more than two years ago for various reasons, including "incompetence and misconduct" for refusing to participate in the company's internal investigations.

-Youssef's goal before he had the current problems was to set up a network of decentralized Bitcoin marketplaces without custody that would be "the most exciting since Bitcoin".
-However, this dream seems to be wiped out according to the regulatory problems that the company has met and the lawsuit of its former partner.
+Youssef's goal before facing the current problems was to build a network of decentralized, non-custodial Bitcoin marketplaces that would be "the most exciting thing since Bitcoin."
+However, that dream appears to have been extinguished following the regulatory issues that have hit the company and the lawsuit filed by its former partner.

-as cryptopotato as recently reported, Paxful added its name to a list of cryptocurrency exchanges that were closed or were affected by regulatory pressure, in particular by the US government.
-The company spent millions of dollars to stick to it, but "it wasn't enough," said Youssef.
+AsCryptoPotatoAs recently reported, Paxful added its name to a list of cryptocurrency exchanges that have closed or been hit by regulatory pressure, particularly from the US government.
+The company spent millions of dollars trying to comply, but “it wasn’t enough,” Youssef said.

-Although Youssef was forced to close his seven-year-old company, his wish to continue working in the crypto ecosystem is far from over.
-The entrepreneur works with Jack Dorsey, the co-founder and former CEO of Twitter, to start a decentralized P2P-Bitcoin trading platform called Civilization Kit (CIV KIT).
+Although Youssef was forced to close his seven-year-old company, his desire to continue working in the crypto ecosystem is far from over.
+The entrepreneur is partnering with Twitter co-founder and former CEO Jack Dorsey to launch a decentralized P2P Bitcoin trading platform called Civilization Kit (Civ Kit).

-According to Youssef, the platform will start in less than two weeks.
-Will Civ Kit be a paxful clone or will it be a brand new, exciting development for the Bitcoin ecosystem?
+According to Youssef, the platform will launch in less than two weeks.
+Will Civ Kit be a Paxful clone or will it be a brand new, exciting development for the Bitcoin ecosystem?

 .